-By providing an optimised customer experience to your users, through a solution that effectively answers their questions, available 24/7, you give them autonomy and time savings that will make all the difference.
+By providing an optimized customer experience to your users, through a solution that effectively answers their questions, available 24/7, you give them autonomy and time savings that will make all the difference.
 A satisfied client is a loyal one!
 According to a Salesforce study, more than 88% of clients say that an immediate answer to their issue encourages loyalty.

 Reduction of low added-value incoming contacts

 “I’ve lost my confirmation”, “Where’s my parcel?” or “I’ve lost my credit card”, this type of questions with low-added value are recurring ones in all customer services.
 These routine questions are time-consuming for customer advisors handling them because they are the most recurring ones.
 Yet at least 80% of these low added-value contacts can be fully automated!
 By responding automatically to these routine questions, your team members will have more time to devote to contacts with greater added value or to real issues and you will be able to observe a reduction in incoming contacts ranging from 30 to 50%!

 Increase in conversion rate

 Self-service solutions are designed to simplify the customer journey.
 By streamlining access to information and communicating it at the right time you will gain your client/prospect’s trust.